klprint/TrypRNAseq/README.md

 bam_files       |Samtools output, containing .bam and corresponding index files (.bai).
 __reads__       |Storage of the final read-counting.
 Each input file gets a separate tab-sepparated output file.
 Additionally, a summarized output matrix with all read-counts is generated.
 The header line includes the original file name.

+# Manually updating files
+If never versions of the gene-annotation or the genome are available, you can update them on your own.
+Just make sure that the genome fits to the genome-annotation.
+Both need to be the same version!

+## Update the Bowtie2 Index of the genome for alignments
+- Go to the folder 'bowtieindex'
+- Delete (recommeneded: move) all files into another directory
+- Index the new version of the genome with bowtie2 and use the prefix 'TbGenome'
+- Place all generated files in the 'bowtieindex' folder

+## Update the gene-annotation GTF file
+- Generate a new gene-annotation file (gtf) of the genome and name it 'Tb_cds.gtf' and place it in the TrypRNAseq parent folder

 # Attention